Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

   - Keys: Indices of delay channels.
   - Values: A vector of `Pair`s, mapping species index to net change of stoichiometric coefficient.

-We can see more details in [Defining a `DelayJumpSet`(bursty)](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/bursty/#Defining-a-DelayJumpSet) and [Defining a `DelayJumpSet`(birth-death example)](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/delay_degradation/#Defining-a-DelayJumpSet).
+We refer to [Defining a `DelayJumpSet`(bursty)](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/bursty/#Defining-a-DelayJumpSet) and [Defining a `DelayJumpSet`(birth-death example)](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/delay_degradation/#Defining-a-DelayJumpSet) for more details.

 ### [Remark on Reaction Indices](@id indice_notice)
 !!! warning